The lowdown (in their own words...)

 The star performers

-Acquisition finance; Asset financing and leasing; Bank lending – investment grade debt and syndicated loans; Corporate restructuring and insolvency; Debt capital markets; Derivatives and structured products; Emerging markets; Employee share schemes; Employment: employers; High yield; Infrastructure (including PFI and PPP); Islamic finance; Mining and minerals; Oil and gas; Pensions (non-contentious); Pensions dispute resolution; Power (including electricity, nuclear and renewables); Rail; Securitisation; Trade finance; Water.
+Acquisition finance; Asset finance and leasing; Bank lending - investment grade debt and syndicated loans; Banking litigation: investment and retail; Commercial litigation; Corporate restructuring and insolvency; Debt capital markets; Derivatives and structured products; Employment; Environment; High yield; Infrastructure (including PFI and PPP); Islamic finance; Oil and gas; Pensions; Power (including electricity, nuclear and renewables); Property finance; Rail; Securitisation; Trade finance.

 A day in the life of...